 3“Yes” if run Reciprocal Mode

-Use Shadowbase ZDL and Shadowbase ZDL+ to significantly reduce outage costs by avoiding any data loss, eliminating data collisions, and applying active/active architecture benefits to any application.
-Shadowbase ZDL and Shadowbase ZDL+ are the pinnacle of replication solutions for business continuity and data integration, providing the ultimate protection level against unplanned service outage costs.
-Shadowbase ZDL is available now for active/passive architectures, and Shadowbase ZDL+ will be available in a future release.
+Use Shadowbase ZDL to significantly reduce outage costs by avoiding any data loss, eliminating data collisions, and applying active/active architecture benefits to any application.
+Shadowbase ZDL is the pinnacle of replication solutions for business continuity and data integration, providing the ultimate protection level against unplanned service outage costs.